sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 But, keep in mind at the time of writing this article - the organic growth on Instagram has been limited.
 Their algorithm has changed a lot and the platform has become crowded.

-So, if you are new to the platform I'd suggest you to be patient and be providing a ton of value to your audience.
-But, if you are a little impatient and want to get some instant gratification - I'd suggest you to join Tiktok which is still a relatively new platform with a lot of organic reach.
+So, if you are new to the platform I'd suggest you be patient and be providing a ton of value to your audience.
+But, if you are a little impatient and want to get some instant gratification - I'd suggest you join Tiktok which is still a relatively new platform with a lot of organic reaches.

 Comment below if you want me to write an in-depth article on how to go viral on Tiktok.